-6.2 An unenclosed motor that uses multiple types of outerwrap tape shall have each construction subjected to the Locked Rotor Test (Sections 7 and 9).
-Following the test, the tape shall not shift to result in a reduction of spacings or expose uninsulated live parts.

-6.3 A back-up protector shall not operate during the tests in Section 7 and Section 9.
+- 6.1 Deleted effective March 28, 2003 - 6.2 An unenclosed motor that uses multiple types of outerwrap tape shall have each construction subjected to the Locked Rotor Test (Sections 7 and 9).
+Following the test, the tape shall not shift to result in a reduction of spacings or expose uninsulated live parts. - 6.3 A secondary protector shall not operate during the tests in Section 7 and Section 9.